 You must complete a food stamp interview after submitting your application, as required by federal law.
-The interview will take place before a decision is made on whether you qualify.
+The interview will take place before a decision is made and help the agency determine if you meet the requirements to receive benefits.
 In addition, you may be required to bring the following, among other documents:

 - A form of identification

 - Proof of your employment and income